Skip to main content

 What Should You Expect?

 Understanding what to expect during recovery helps patients prepare mentally and physically for the healing process.
-Deep plane facelift recovery is generally well-tolerated, with most patients experiencing manageable discomfort that improves significantly within the first two weeks.
+Deep plane facelift recovery is generally well-tolerated, with most patients experiencing manageable pain that improves significantly within the first two weeks.

 Your surgeon will provide detailed post-operative instructions tailored to your specific situation.
 Following these guidelines carefully is essential for optimal healing and results.